-We seek to protect trade secrets, confidential information, personal information and other proprietary information, in part, by entering into nondisclosure and confidentiality agreements with parties who have access to such information, such as our employees, collaborators, contractors, consultants, advisors and other third parties.
-However, we cannot guarantee that we have entered into such agreements with each party that may have or has had access to our trade secrets or proprietary technology, information and processes.
-Further, despite these efforts, no assurance can be given that these agreements will be effective in controlling access to and distribution of our products and proprietary information as any of these parties may breach the agreements and disclose our proprietary information, including our trade secrets, and we may not be able to obtain adequate remedies for such breaches.
+We seek to protect Confidential Information in part, by entering into nondisclosure and confidentiality agreements with parties who have access to such information, such as our employees, collaborators, contractors, consultants, advisors and other third parties.
+However, we cannot guarantee that we have entered into such agreements with each party that may have or has had access to our Confidential Information or proprietary technology, information and processes.
+Further, despite these efforts, no assurance can be given that these agreements will be effective in controlling access to and distribution of our products and Confidential Information as any of these parties may breach the agreements and disclose our Confidential Information, including our trade secrets, and we may not be able to obtain adequate remedies for such breaches.